ibm-cloud-docs/codeengine/troubleshoot-app.md

 ## How do I get logs for my app instances?
 (CLI)
 {: #ts-app-gettinglogs-cli}
-{: troubleshoot}

-{: tsSymptoms}
 Your app isn't behaving as expected and you want to look at the logs to see whether any messages are generated to help you debug the problem.

-{: tsCauses}
-You can display the logs of instances of an app to view app output.
 Logs can be helpful to troubleshoot problems when you run apps.

-{: tsResolve}
 You can display logs of all of the instances of an app or display logs of a specific instance of an app.
 The `app get` command displays details about your app, including the running instances of the app.

 1. Use the [`ibmcloud ce app list `](/docs/codeengine?topic=codeengine-cli#cli-application-list) command to list all of your defined apps; for example,